solana-labs/solana/docs/src/apps/backwards-compatibility.md

 ### Expectations

-- Solana API's, SDK's, and CLI tooling are tied to validator software releases (with a few [exceptions](#exceptions)).
+- Solana APIs, SDKs, and CLI tooling are tied to validator software releases (with a few [exceptions](#exceptions)).
 - Software for a `MINOR` version release will be compatible across all software on the **same** `MINOR` version _regardless_ of `PATCH` version.